aniongithub/warp/examples/async/README.md

 **VS Code Compound Launch:**
 1. Open "Run and Debug" panel in VS Code
-2. Select "Async Chat Demo" from dropdown
+2. Select "Warp Async API" from dropdown
 3. Click play button

-This starts both Warp Plasma and the Memory Alpha chat interface at http://localhost:8000 Then visit http://localhost:8000 and chat with Memory Alpha!
+This starts Warp, Warp.Plasma and the Memory Alpha chat interface at http://localhost:8000 Then visit http://localhost:8000 and chat with Memory Alpha!

 ## Example Configuration